Ashiiish3/Flipkart-Clone/README.md

 ### Screenshots

-Here are some screenshots of the Death Wish Coffee website for you to preview.
+Here are some screenshots of the Flipkart Website for you to preview.

 ![Home Page](https://github.com/Ashu7891/Flipkart-Clone/assets/143114291/72360673-abe3-4d7b-94b2-93a09be94824)